WukLab/LegoOS/README.md

 For process and memory manager, LegoOS uses the standard `Kconfig` way.
 For storage and global resource managers, which are built as Linux kernel modules, LegoOS uses a header file to manually typeset all configurations.
 We will describe the details below.

+Each manager or monitor should be configured and complied at its own machine's directory.
+To be able to run LegoOS, you need at least two physical machines.

-### Process and Memory Manager
+### Processor and Memory Manager
-The default setting of LegoOS won't require any knowledge of Kconfig, all you need to do is change the generated `.config` file.
+The default setting of LegoOS won't require any knowledge of Kconfig, all you need to do is changing the generated `.config` file.
 If you want to hack those Kconfig files, we recommend you to read the [documentation](https://www.kernel.org/doc/Documentation/kbuild/kconfig-language.txt) from Linux kernel and some other online resources.

 1. `make defconfig`: After this doing, a `.config` file will be created locally.